Sarkar069/CricLive/README.md

 }
 ```
 ## License
-This project is licensed under the MIT [License](https://github.com/Sarkar069/crickbuzz-live-score-scrapper/tree/main?tab=MIT-1-ov-file#readme).See the LICENSE file for details.
+This project is licensed under the [MIT License](https://github.com/Sarkar069/crickbuzz-live-score-scrapper/tree/main?tab=MIT-1-ov-file#readme).
+See the LICENSE file for details.